Get

 • Mature Adult – From the age of 6 up to the age of about 10 years old, cats are considered mature adults.
 Your cat may remain playful and active, but many become more sedentary around this time and can be more prone to weight gain and obesity, so it’s important to watch their diet and weight.

 • Senior – Senior cats are those aged 10 or above, but it really does depend on the individual cat.
 Some may start to slow and age when they are as young as 7 or 8, but some will keep charging around like young kittens until they are 12 years old or more.
-Senior cats are more prone to health problems, so you should take them to the vet more often to ensure optimal condition and seek advice from your vet about the most appropriate diet for them.
+Senior cats are more prone to health problems, so you should take them to the vet more often to ensure optimal condition and seek advice from a vet about the most appropriate diet for them.

 divider 2 cats